subru77/salt-training/README.md

 salt-training
 =============

-The training that I did at SCALE
+The training that I did at SCALE.
+Can it be pused ?